gharazka/Biggest-Square/README.md

 ## Features

-Map Generation in Python:
+### Map Generation in Python:

 The project includes a Python script to generate maps.
 Users can easily create maps using the Python script using a random library, which provides flexibility in map creation.

-Makefile for Easy Compilation:
+### Makefile for Easy Compilation:

 A Makefile is provided to simplify the compilation process.
 Users can build the C program by executing the 'make' command and run it with 'make out' command.

-User Input for Map Creation:
+### User Input for Map Creation:

 After executing the program, users are prompted to input the map's dimensions and specify the map by picking obstacle, empty and full characters.

-Map Validation:
+### Map Validation:

 The program checks for map errors, such as missing rows, inconsistent row lengths, or invalid characters, and provides feedback to the user if any errors are detected.

-Largest Square Detection:
+### Largest Square Detection:

 The core functionality of the program is to find the largest square within the map that consists of empty characters.
 It uses a backtracking algorithm to identify the largest square and mark it with full characters.

-Map Visualization:
+### Map Visualization:

 After identifying the largest square, the program replaces the empty characters within the square with full characters.
 The modified map is then displayed on the standard output for visualization.

-## Tutorial:
+## Getting Started:

     Run make to compile the C program.